Al12rs/smallLinearSolverBatched/README.md

 To perform GPU solution the user needs prepare the linear systems in host memory and call `gpuLinearSolverBatched` which is in `linearSolverSLU_batched.cpp`.

-This function allocates the device memory and transfers the data to the call `linearSolverSLU_batched` (same file) wich takes pointers to device memory to start executing the different phases.
+This function allocates the device memory and transfers the data to the call `linearSolverSLU_batched` (same file) which takes pointers to device memory to start executing the different phases.

 To perform LU decomposition the function `linearDecompSLU_batched` (in file `linearDecompSLU_batched.cpp`) is called, which in turn calls `magma_sgetrf_batched_smallsq_shfl` (`tinySLUfactorization_batched.cu`).

 Only now `magma_sgetrf_batched_smallsq_shfl` executes the kernel  `sgetrf_batched_smallsq_shfl_kernel` which contains the main calculations of the program to do the LU factorization.

-After the factorization is complete control returns to `linearSolverSLU_batched`which then calls `linearSolverFactorizedSLU_batched` (linearSolverFactorizedSLU_batched.cpp)
+After the factorization is complete control returns to `linearSolverSLU_batched` which then calls `linearSolverFactorizedSLU_batched` (linearSolverFactorizedSLU_batched.cpp)

 This function uses various inexpensive other functions to manipulate the factorized data and obtain the resolution to the linear systems, by using forwards and backwards substitutions.

 These functions are located in `set_pointer.cu`, `strsv_batched.cu`, `linearSolverFactorizedSLUutils.cu`

-For the remiaining files we have `operation_batched.h` which contains the declaration of most host batched functions listed above, `utils.cpp` `utilscu.cuh` `utils.h` contain utility functions that are used thoughought the code.
+For the remaining files we have `operation_batched.h` which contains the declaration of most host batched functions listed above, `utils.cpp` `utilscu.cuh` `utils.h` contain utility functions that are used throughout the code.

 `testing.h`, `flops.h`, `magma_types.h` instead contain important magma definitions that are used throughout the code.